gjhami/AttackSimulation/README.md

 - The model assumes individual records conform to the average pricing of the record type.
 I.e., any given customer record containing health information is worth the average amount for a health information record.

 ## Simulations
  Simulation modeling allows us to represent the data in a meaningful way, and to make reasonable estimations of outcomes.
 The model can quickly run hundreds or thousands of iterations using minimal resources, and visually displays attack success likelihoods.
+User selection of threat actors they anticipate facing, as well as security controls to implement, accordingly impact attack success predictions.